 I made a post last year on checking your credit report and the steps.
 Check it out!
 Below is a short summary of what I wrote.

-Here’s what to do when you find an error:
+Here’s what to do if/when you find an error:

 - You should be constantly checking items on your credit report, ESPECIALLY if you are like me and things like this keep on happening.
 I am “subscribed” to a credit reporting agency and I check mine every month.